Costacurta is specialised in the mechanical engineering and manufacture of downflow reactor internals for hydrotreating used in the refinery sector.

-The aim of this process is to remove contaminants (sulphur, nitrogen, metals) and to saturate olefins and aromatics to produce a clean product ready for sale or for further processing.
+The hydrotreating process aims to remove contaminants (sulphur, nitrogen, metals) and saturate the olefins and aromatics to obtain a clean product ready for sale or further processing.

-The hydrotreating unit removes sulphur from naphtha for use in downstream processes such as isomerization and catalytic cracking, removes sulphur from petrol and diesel to meet recent clean fuel specifications, removes sulphur from kerosene for domestic heating and, finally, converts kerosene into jet fuels by means of a mild aromatic saturation process.
+The hydrotreating unit removes sulphur from naphtha for use in downstream processes such as isomerization and catalytic cracking, removes sulphur from petrol and diesel to meet recent clean fuel specifications, removes sulphur from kerosene for home heating.
+Finally, it converts kerosene into jet fuels through a mild aromatic saturation process.

 The hydrotreating unit consists of a hydrogenation reactor (down flow type) where the feedstock, with added hydrogen, flows from top to bottom through different types of catalysts depending on the desired reactions, thanks to the presence of internals (‘distributor and redistributor trays’, ‘mixing trays’, ‘catalyst support grids’ and ‘outlet collectors’).
 The hydrotreating unit removes all contaminants and saturates the aromatics as a pre-treatment for the Fluid Catalytic Cracking loads.